 Every professional needs a great LinkedIn Profile.
-While other social media platforms may have more overall users, LinkedIn is the world’s largest social network for working professionals.
+Other platforms may have more users, but LinkedIn is the world’s largest social network for professionals.

 When it comes to generating leads, studies repeatedly point to it as the social media leader.
 A study by Hubspot revealed that:

 It has the highest visitor-to-lead conversion rate among all social media platforms.
-This shows that the traffic is highly-targeted and already interested in what you and your business have to offer.
+That means the traffic is highly-targeted and already interested in what you and your business have to offer.

 Hire a professional photographer to create your profile image.

 I have friends who swear they can create a selfie so impressive that it rivals what a professional photographer can do – and at least a few of them are right.
 But I stand by my opinion that “you get what you pay for”.

 The images you use to promote your personal brand should be up-to-date and professional.